tbenade/wercker-devcenter/source/articles/werckeryml/index.md

 <a id="services"></a>
 ## services

 The services section allow you to specify supporting boxes, like databases or queue servers.
-This item should contain a array of supporting boxes.
+This item should contain an array of supporting boxes.
 The reference will be the same as to a main box.
 So it will be prefixed and can contain a version.

 Example: